gerardroche/gerardroche.github.io/src/2017/11/01/neovintageous-1.4.0/index.md

 sidebar: false
 aside: false
 tags: vim sublime-text neovintageous release
-title: NeoVintageous 1.4.0
+title: NeoVintageous 1.4.0 is now available with new features and enhancements.
-redirect_from:
+excerpt: "NeoVintageous 1.4.0 is now available.
+The highlights are a new help system (including full Vim documentation) and the ability to map to built-in Sublime Text commands or user commands."
-  - /2017/11/01/neovintageous-1.4.0-released/
+redirect_from: /2017/11/01/neovintageous-1.4.0-released/
 lastUpdated: false
 ---

-# NeoVintageous 1.4.0
+# NeoVintageous 1.4.0 is now available with new Vim help system and Vim mapping enhancements.

-NeoVintageous 1.4.0 has just been released.
-The highlights are a new help system (including full Vim documentation) and the ability to map to built-in Sublime Text commands or user commands.
+This release introduces Vim's help system, complete with full Vim documentation, mapping to built-in Sublime Text commands, and mapping to custom Sublime Text commands.

-## Help and Vim documentation
+## The Vim help system

 In NeoVintageous 1.4.0, you can access Vim's documentation thanks to the new `:help {subject}` command-line command.
 Vim's full documentation system is accessible via the command, and is an extensive cross-referenced and hyperlinked reference.
 It's kept up-to-date with the software and can answer almost any question about Vim's functionality.
 An up-to-date version of Vim help, with hyperlinks, can be found on [appspot](https://vimhelp.appspot.com).